dgreif/homebridge-hatch-baby-rest/README.md

 [![Donate](https://badgen.net/badge/Donate/PayPal/91BE09)](https://www.paypal.me/dustingreif)
 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)

 This homebridge plugin allows you to add the Hatch Rest, Rest+ and Rest Mini, and Restore to HomeKit.
 For each device, you are able to control the following:

-  * On / Off - Master switch for both light and sound **
+- On / Off - Master switch for both light and sound \*\*
-  * Brightness and Color **
+- Brightness and Color \*\*
-  * Audio Track - represented as a Fan, with different speed levels mapping to different audio tracks.
+- Audio Track - represented as a Fan, with different speed levels mapping to different audio tracks.
 For example, 0% is the "None" track, and 100% is the "Rock-a-Bye" track
-  * Volume - not available in the Home app, but in some 3rd party HomeKit apps
+- Volume - not available in the Home app, but in some 3rd party HomeKit apps
-  * Battery level and firmware version (Rest+ only)
+- Battery level and firmware version (Rest+ only)

-** Rest Mini does not have a light, so only audio controls are available
+\*\* Rest Mini does not have a light, so only audio controls are available

 The Hatch Restore supports much more complicated routines that do not map well to HomeKit controls.
 Because of this complexity, the Restore is exposed as a simple switch.
 Turning the switch on will initiate the first step in your Bedtime routine.
 Turning the switch off will turn the device off no matter which routine/step you are in.

+## Installation Prerequisites

+Before installing, ensure your environment is configured to install the bluetooth binaries used by this plugin.
+See [the @abandonware/noble docs](https://github.com/abandonware/noble#prerequisites) for more platform-specific steps.

 ## Easy Setup